The Outside In World team comprises -

 Graham Fawcett lived and worked in Italy for four years in the 1970s and has returned there since as a broadcaster, lecturer and travel writer.
 He taught, for the Poetry School for 17 years, courses he designed to encourage the reading of poetry past and present worldwide, among them his Translating The Poem courses from a range of languages irrespective of experience.
 He has taught Italian language and translation at Goldsmiths College, and has worked as a translator, interpreter and broadcaster in Italian and French, including with the children’s author Francesco D’Adamo at the Ilkley Festival for The Children’s Bookshow.
 He gives poetry lecture-performances and writing workshops in the UK, Italy, Spain and America.
 He has taught in Italy for Art History Abroad and for the Universities of Milan (Feltre, Veneto) and Alicante (Benissa).
 Graham has translated Dante's La Vita Nuova for BBC Radio Drama and has regularly broadcast.

-Gillian Lathey is Honorary Senior Research Fellow at the University of Roehampton, where until her recent retirement she was Director of the National Centre for Research in Children’s Literature.
-She has a particular interest in comparative children’s literature and translation, and is both co-founder and a member of the judging panel of the Marsh Award for Children’s Literature in Translation.
-Publications on children’s literature include The Translation of Children’s Literature: A Reader (Multilingual Matters, 2006); The Role of Translators in Children’s Literature: Invisible Storytellers (Routledge, 2010).
+Gillian Lathey is Honorary Senior Research Fellow at the University of Roehampton, where until retirement she was Director of the National Centre for Research in Children’s Literature.
+She has a particular interest in comparative children’s literature and translation, and was co-founder of the Marsh Award for Children’s Literature in Translation that ran from 1996 to 2017.
+Publications include The Translation of Children’s Literature: A Reader (Multilingual Matters, 2006); The Role of Translators in Children’s Literature: Invisible Storytellers (Routledge, 2010), and Translating Children’s Literature: Translation Practices Explained (Routledge, 2016).

 Alan Martin qualified as a Chartered Accountant with Price Waterhouse in 1994 and worked in investment banking for two years with Goldman Sachs.
-He has held Finance Director roles at Ubisoft, Walt Disney Internet Group and LEGO Media, ITV and as CFO for a financial services recruitment firm.
-He currently works as the Chief Financial Officer at Cheapflights.com.
+Since then he has held Finance Director roles at Ubisoft, Walt Disney Internet Group, LEGO Media, ITV and as CFO for Momondo Group, an online travel search platform.
+During six years at Momondo Group, Alan led the process to raise $120m investment in 2014 from Great Hill Partners and managed the eventual sale of the business in 2017 for $550m to Booking Holdings, Inc. He currently works as Managing Director for Marchmont Ventures, an investment fund focused on investing in high growth technology businesses.

 Brian Perman joined the Hutchinson Publishing Group, in 1967 as Publicity Manager.
 He worked at Hutchinson for 15 years and was Managing Director of trade publishing by the time he left to become Managing Director of William Heinemann, where he worked during the eighties.
 In the nineties he worked as an executive consultant to the US publishing conglomerate, Simon & Schuster and then as Chief Executive of Booktrust, an educational charity that promotes books and reading in the UK.
 He has been a Director of the Poetry Book Society and is Chairman and a trustee of the Cornish poetry press, Peterloo Poets.